 As a rule of thumb, subdomains are your “sub-sites” and folders are your “categories” in a website.

 Subdomains are appropriate when the site is actually different.
 For example, if you have a beta version of a product or if you have a different mobile site, and sometimes, this can be an effective way to manage localization.

 However, for ecommerce sites it is almost always more appropriate to use folders for your website organization.
 Categories and sub-categories should be organized in folders that are reflective of your websites navigation/organization.

 - Use hyphens to separate words.
 Do not use underscores, spaces, or any other characters to separate words.

 - Don’t over-use hyphens.
-Too many hypens can be seen as spammy.
+Too many hyphens can look like spam.

-- URLs with too many characters (2,000) will cause your pages not to load.
+- Avoid URLs with too many characters, which will cause your pages not to load.